 You don’t enjoy the day-in, day-out responsibilities of your job but you take home a nice paycheck.
 You get all of your work done but you never volunteer to do anything extra and when you are asked to do something additional you feel put upon.
 Sensing you don’t seem to work very hard, management wonders if someone else could be hired at a lower salary.
 You don’t see the WARNING LIGHTS FLASHING or the GATES COMING DOWN and your only career “plan” is to ride out this job until the end of your work life.
 The Universal Law of Career Management has a message for you: never let a boss have a legitimate reason to replace you.

 Identifying the root cause(s) of your career difficulties is an important first step.
 The next step is to remove those difficulties so they are no longer obstacles to your career success.
 Most people who have one or more of the difficulties on this page need professional assistance and should read about career counseling and career coaching services.
-Alternatively, contact me for a no-cost 15-minute phone consultation.
+You may contact me for a no-cost 15-minute phone consultation.
 Use the contact us page if you have a resume and are able to send it in advance of our conversation.
-All inquiries are entirely confidential.